mbridak/not1mm/README.md

 ## Recent Changes

+- [23-11-13] Changed check_process() to only return True if python opened source file.
+Allows emacs to edit source file.
 - [23-11-12.1] HamQTH lookup now returns a dict not a tuple.
 - [23-11-12] Fix crash in ADIF exporter where the grid was of None type.
 - [23-11-2] Add missing dependency for pyserial.